Projects per year

 Biography

 I am a neuroscientist interested in human movement and cognition, based at the Turner Institute for Brain and Mental Health.
-I am a Senior Lecturer in the School of Psychological Sciences at Monash University, Melbourne Australia.
+I am an Associate Professor in the School of Psychological Sciences at Monash University, Melbourne Australia.

 My undergraduate training was in Exercise Science at the University of Auckland in New Zealand.
 I was awarded a PhD in Human Movement Neuroscience in 2007, supervised by Professor Winston Byblow and Professor Cathy Stinear.
 From 2008 to 2012 I worked with Emeritus Professor Stephan Swinnen and Professor Nicole Wenderoth in the Faculty of Movement and Rehabilitation Sciences at KU Leuven, Belgium.
 I was awarded Postdoctoral Research Fellowships from the Research Foundation – Flanders (FWO) and Centre for Brain Research, before establishing my lab at Monash in 2015.